BlazeWild/Real-Time-Motion-Transfer-to-a-3D-Avatar/README.md

 ### WebSocket Communication

-- The backend sends 17-keypoint data as JSON via WebSocket
+- The backend sends 17-keypoint data and DNN status via WebSocket (port 8765)
+- Video frames are streamed via a separate WebSocket (port 8766)
 - The frontend receives this data and applies it to the 3D model
-- 60Hz update rate for real-time performance
+- 50Hz update rate for real-time performance

 ## Troubleshooting